way-cooler/way-cooler/docs/ipc-command-socket.md

 # Command Channel Packets
-These are the packets used in `/tmp/way-cooler/server`.
+These are the packets used in the socket `/var/run/user/<user-id>/way-cooler/<unique-id>/command`.
 Each is a JSON table, with a `type` field specifying what kind of request it is.

 ## Errors
 In the event of an error - a malformed packet or an invalid user action - an error response will be sent.
 This has the key `type` set to `error` and a short description in `reason`.
-All errors WILL have reasons.
+All errors will have reasons.

 ```json
 SEND { "type": "some-invalid-type" }